Panasonic breaks ground on massive battery plant predicted to transform KC region

 Panasonic’s investment in the United States will also help electric car buyers qualify for new vehicle tax credits.

-Gov. Laura Kelly says the Kansas factory will create up to 4,000 jobs with investment totaling up to $ 4 billion.
+Governor Laura Kelly says the Kansas factory will create up to 4,000 jobs with investment totaling up to $4 billion.

 “There’s absolutely no doubt, this project will be transformative for De Soto, the region, and the entire state of Kansas,” Kelly said.
 “It will make Kansas a global leader in electric vehicle battery production.
 It will bring thousands of high-paying manufacturing jobs to our state and it will create an additional 4,000 jobs for suppliers and businesses throughout the region.”